-Once we’ve defined a profile for the target buyer, we’ll tap into our extensive M&A databases and industry contacts, including our cross-border colleagues within CH International, to market to properly researched, pre-qualified possible buyers.
+Once we’ve defined a profile for the target buyer, we’ll tap into our extensive M&A databases and industry contacts, including our cross-border colleagues within Clarkson Hyde Global, to market to properly researched, pre-qualified possible buyers.

 We understand that this stage needs to be handled with care and your business’ identity will never be disclosed to potential acquirers without them signing a confidentiality agreement.